 How do you bring your greatest strengths as a retailer in the physical store and use those assets to leverage off your audience online?
 It’s a process.
-You need to learn, innovate and switch to a new mindset.
-It’s only when HBO realized that the family “sofa” is no longer at the center of their business that the company exploded on demand, on the go, on airplanes and mobile devices.
+You need to learn, innovate, and switch to a new mindset.
+It’s only when HBO realized that the family “sofa” is no longer at the center of their business that the company exploded on demand, on the go, on airplanes, and mobile devices.

-Adopting the right mindset is a game changer.
+Adopting the right mindset is a game-changer.
 For CPG brands, it’s the realization that consumers expect to be able to move seamlessly between the digital and the real world and they expect to be entertained.

-Here is a fantastic example how Pepsi was able to marry the digital and physical world for an entertaining experience people won’t forget.
+Here is a fantastic example of how Pepsi was able to marry the digital and physical world for an entertaining experience people won’t forget.

 STRANGERS WITH BENEFITS

 UGC is a creative way to get your fans to work for you.
 You can bypass traditional marketing “gatekeepers” like newspaper editors and publishers by integrating an active consumer voice.
-You can increase product awareness without having to invest on expensive branded content by inviting people who already love your brand to talk about it.
+You can increase product awareness without having to invest in expensive branded content by inviting people who already love your brand to talk about it.
 Voting campaigns, contests, quizzes, pictures, videos, testimonials, tweets, blog posts, forums, podcasts- the ideas are endless.
 Your audience spends an average of 5 hours a day engaged with user-generated content.
-It’s a great way to draw engagement and make your advertising more memorable then using traditional media.
+It’s a great way to draw engagement and make your advertising more memorable than using traditional media.
 It is also way cheaper than paying for prime-time TV commercials or a Times Square billboard.

 Here is a great example of inviting your fans to participate in a fun online campaign:

-Sabra’s Singing Farmers is a stand-alone landing page customers use to record their own farm song.
+Sabra’s Singing Farmers is a stand-alone landing page customers use to record their own farm songs.
 Since Sabra promotes healthy eating and fresh produce, what better way to encourage the plants, then to sing them a song?
 The campaign was accompanied by a singing contest on social media and prizes for the best performance.

 We all also remember the Starbucks’ White Cup Contest encouraging clients to doodle all over their Starbucks cups and post their images as entries to win a limited edition Starbucks cup.
 Nearly 4,000 people submitted entries in just three weeks, creating a huge publicity buzz and engagement for the brand.

 In order to create a popular UGC campaign, you will need to match your promotion type to your audience and take into account their interests and general affinity.
-Make the entry as straightforward, intuitive and easy as possible.
+Make the entry as straightforward, intuitive, and easy as possible.
 Make the effort to participate be worth the price offered.
 Make the campaign a fun promotional tool your fans will want to share with others.
 And make sure you will be able to use this content in future marketing materials.

 Another way of standing out is by boosting your online visuals and social media creative.
-With over 600 Million active users, Instagram is well positioned to promote awareness for CPG brands.
+With over 600 Million active users, Instagram is well-positioned to promote awareness for CPG brands.
 Use Instagram to visually represent your brand, celebrate its personality, and keep it top-of-mind with intriguing images that inspire.
 Instagram is the best peek into someone else's life.
 You don’t have to sell a glamorous product to do well on Instagram.
 Instead, find ways to showcase products into everyday adventures.
 It’s not about deep immersion, it's about interactivity and witty shots.
 Less is often more in the CPG category.

 TIME IT RIGHT